dodotronix/mcoi-xu5-design-complete/fw/README.md

    build folder)
 4. set the RUN and DEBUG configuration as it is described in the official guide for [reference design from enclustra](https://github.com/enclustra/Mercury_XU5_PE1_Reference_Design/tree/master/reference_design/doc)
+   The tutorial advises to use Single Application Debug (GDB), but this could be buggy.
+Therefore it's more convenient to use just the Single Application Debug, which runs the Xilinx debugger.
 5. If you need to recompile platform project the platform.spr file has to be opened, when we want to compile it for the first time